jeremyjosol/cryptocurrency-API/README.md

 _Jeremy Josol_

 ## About
-This application uses the [CoinGecko API](https://www.coingecko.com/) to generate results based on the search query of a specific Cryptocurrency.
-The generated parameters include current USD, the Cryptocurrency's description, and a list of all countries current market data price.
+This application utilizes the [CoinGecko API](https://www.coingecko.com/) to retrieve specific cryptocurrency information based on user queries.
+The resulting data includes the current USD value, a brief cryptocurrency description, and an overview of its market pricing across various countries.

 ## Technologies Used